 As the availability and affordability of mobile devices has increased, the obvious next stage was to develop a vocabulary app capable of incorporating and building on this research.
 Such an app would provide young learners with a language and literacy tool, as well as a support tool for content in different subjects.
 This approach is critical given the time constraints placed upon subject teachers or, as mentioned above, their lack of formal preparedness in addressing this particular but growing learning need.
 Indeed, given the super-diverse learning needs of today’s multilingual classrooms, subject teachers are under great pressure to deliver highly differentiated learning objectives within inflexible time constraints.
-To support everyone involved in the teaching and learning process, Keywords Biology presents the relevant keywords (target language) in context and in the learner’s own language.
+To support everyone involved in the teaching and learning process, Keywords Biology and Keywords Geography present the relevant keywords (target language) in context and in the learner’s own language.
 At a very minimum, this language support will give young learners a basic concept of what the content teacher is discussing in class and gradually help them to scaffold their acquisition of language within related topics of the subject and then within different subjects across the curriculum.

 Science was chosen as the first subject for this project in view of the prominence it plays within the school curriculum and in light of the attention employers are beginning to place on relevant science skills.
 At the same time, the performance of young people in Science in some prominent English speaking countries is falling on international league tables (OECD, 2010).
 Indeed, the ability to engage with and understand scientific concepts is inextricably linked with effective communication.
 Good science writing skills require amongst others, the ability to present the findings of experiments and draw conclusions from data.
 In order to build the relevant language and literacy skills of young learners so they can complete such tasks, Keywords English takes the premise of understanding the keyword in context as the starting point for this learning process.